hroncok/python-minimization/document.md

 When we examine all the bytecode cache files currently shipped with `python3-libs` and compare them between the optimization levels, we get:

+ - 607 modules have bytecode files
  - 454 identical optimization 0 and 1 pairs
  - 68 identical optimization 1 and 2 pairs
  - 62 identical optimization 0, 1 and 2 triads (already counted in both of the above)

 Since all of the bytecode caches are kept within the same folder, we can in fact hardlink them between each other and **save 4.0 MiB / 10.7 %**.

+It is also important to realize that most of the standard library modules have docstrings (except empty `__init__.py` files), but only every fourth has `__debug__` conditionals or asserts.
+If we also go with a solution that removes the second optimization level bytecode cache and combine it with this one, we can deduplicate optimization level 1 bytecode cache for three quarters of the modules.

 When the bytecode cache is updated for some reason, e.g. because the source file was updated by an administrator, the cache file is recreated, effectively breaking the hardlink.
 As more files get updated this way, the size naturally increases, but this does not break users' expectations.

 As a nice benefit, we can automatically do this with all Fedora Python RPM packages without any cons (except for an insignificant slowdown when comparing the files during build) saving potentially large amount of space.
 Cloud providers will go bankrupt.

-As a single data point for that general slim down: On my workstation I have 360.4 MiB of various Python 3.7 bytecode files in `/usr` and I can save 107.5 MiB.
+As a single data point for that general slim down: On my workstation I have 360 MiB of various Python 3.7 bytecode files in `/usr` and I can save 108 MiB.

 ### Solution 11: Stop shipping mandatory Python, rewrite dnf to Rust

 The main reason we need to ship Python everywhere is the package manager -- dnf.
 If we rewrite dnf to some non-Python, possibly compiled language such as Rust (or C if we enjoy segfaults), we don't need to ship Python at all.
 This might sound crazy, but see for example [microdnf](https://github.com/rpm-software-management/microdnf) -- a minimal dnf for (mostly) Docker containers that uses libdnf and hence doesn't require Python.

 This solution **saves 37.5 MiB / 100%** of mandatory Python.
 It possibly also saves more space by reducing the amount of installed Python packages, but increases the size of dnf itself.
-We can most likely assume a compiled executable would have a lesser footprint than a handful of Python modules used by dnf -- this doesn't violate constraint (4): the combined footprint of (micro)dnf + Python won't significantly larger than now.
+We can most likely assume a compiled executable would have a lesser footprint than a handful of Python modules used by dnf -- this doesn't violate constraint (4): the combined footprint of (micro)dnf + Python won't be significantly larger than now.

 However, most importantly, this solution **violates constraint (2)**: Fedora users expect Python to be available, always.
 Missing Python could break stuff like Ansible based deployments.